-- Provide indicators that track - Provide data to stakeholders including policy makers, private sector players and researchers.
+- Strengthen financial inclusion measurement using demand-side data. - Provide indicators that track progress and dynamics of the financial inclusion landscape in Kenya. - Provide data to stakeholders including policy makers, private sector players and researchers.

 The survey introduced new perspectives on measurement of financial inclusion by taking into consideration the improved usage dimension, needs based approach, and emerging innovations, while maintaining time series to track progress since 2006.